Nancy Mace: Foreign policy

 During the prelude to the Russian invasion of Ukraine, Mace wrote an article opposing military intervention in the conflict.

 Mace speaks with Mark Milley in 2023.

-In 2025, Mace supported President Trump's proposal to send U.S. troops to take control of the Gaza Strip and remove the Palestinians from the territory.
+In 2025, Mace supported President Trump's proposal to send U.S. troops to take control of the Gaza Strip.

 Healthcare

 During her 2014 U.S. Senate campaign, Mace said "We must use any means possible to repeal, defund, and ultimately stop Obamacare" because it will "suffocate individual liberty and further stifle economic growth".